 If you are ignoring others’ hunger and always concerned about yours, then you are deemed to be unhappy, but how?

-The difference between animals and humans is that animals only things about their hunger and, at best, the hunger of his offsprings or pack.
+The difference between animals and humans is that animals only things about their hunger and, at best, the hunger of their offspring or pack.
 On the other hand, humans can sense other people’s hunger and fear and create resources to provide for and protect others.

-This sense of satisfying other’s hunger what makes humans special.
+This sense of satisfying others’ hunger is what makes humans special.

 There is only one happiness in life, to love and be loved – George Sand

-This is why when humans stop sharing, we call that animal behaviour.
-By why does this happen?
+This is why when humans stop sharing, we call that animal behavior.
+Why does this happen?

 You get it from somewhere; this means that it becomes your duty to satisfy others’ hunger too.

-Do not become selfish, do not just be concern about yourself.
-Share with others, give them support because in every being resides the same soul which resides in you and me; and then you’ll be happy, satisfied.
+Do not become selfish, do not just be concerned about yourself.
+Share with others, and give them support because in every being resides the same soul which resides in you and me; and then you’ll be happy, and satisfied.

 Remember that happiness is more about the intent, you will be happy if you are concerned about other’s material, emotional or intellectual desires because even though culture and traditions make us different, but we all are one family. – Mukund kapoor

 2. Do not Judge and You’ll Be Happy